Новіцький Віктор Павлович (14.04.1978–10.08.2014)

 Serhii left a wife and two small children.… Читати далі

 Oleksandr Vasiuk was born on August 29, 1965.
 He joined the army as a volunteer, and in July 2015, he was mobilized.
-After a month of training at the Yavoriv firing range, Oleksandr served in the 54th independent mechanized brigade.
+After a month of training at the Yavoriv military training ground, Oleksandr served in the 54th independent mechanized brigade.
 He held the military rank of a senior soldier.

-As a result of shelling in the zone of the Anti-Terrorist Operation near the town of Bahmut, Donetsk Oblast, on August 19, 2016, Oleksandr was wounded and taken to the hospital in the city of Dnipro with the burns of over 70 % of his body.
+As a result of shelling in the ATO near the town of Bahmut, Donetsk Region, on August 19, 2016, Oleksandr was wounded and taken to the hospital in the city of Dnipro with the burns of over 70 % of his body.
 Oleksandr was in a critical condition but remained conscious.
-He died on the eve of his 51st birthday on August 28, in the Dnipro Burn Center.
-The deceased left a wife and a son – a student Volodymyr.
+He died on the eve of his 51st birthday on August 28, in the Dnipro Burn and Plastic Surgery Centre.
+The deceased had a wife and a son – a student Volodymyr.

 The hero was paid last respects in the hall of the municipal community center and in the Cathedral of the Intercession of the Holy Virgin.